unxed/ap/ap.md

 - **Ensure Unique Locators**: Before finalizing output, the AI MUST double-check that any chosen `anchor` is unique within the file and any `snippet` (or `start_snippet`) without an `anchor` is also unique within the file.

+### 4.4.
+Other notices

+The reference patcher ensures that output files always end with a newline.
+This is not required by the format, but it is preferred.
+All examples in the documentation take this behavior into account.

 ## 5. Complete Example

 Given a target file `src/calculator.py`: